kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - It's probably a good idea to have priorities set in the sprint backlog, at least to mark P0 issues
   - Of course, priorities may change as we go, even inside a Sprint
-- TODO(\*): What do we do with the "Paused" label?
-  - Maybe change it into a pipeline?
-Or leave it as Label?

 ## Sprint Meetings